christen-reinhart/ops-reading-notes/README.md

 # Reading Notes

 This repository is used to keep track of my observations and questions from the reading assignments throughout my course.
-Think of it as a way to document and highlight new knowledge.

 ## Courses